 Another section of the president’s order aims to remove barriers between the public and private sectors for sharing information regarding cyber incidents and criminals.
 Cybersecurity executives in the financial services sector have traditionally complained about the lack of government information flowing to them, even as they’ve increased the amount of data they share with agencies over the years.
 Even though the intent has been there, structural hurdles – such as intelligence agencies still keeping analog records while banks have all switched to digital – have prevented this information exchange from being truly bidirectional.
 The executive order could help push government departments to do more to remove those hurdles and improve the communication between public and private sectors regarding cyberattacks.

 In summary, the May executive order may add some new compliance requirements to the cybersecurity responsibilities of financial services firms, but it will mostly mean better resources in the firms’ struggle to fight the bad guys, who never stop upping their game.

 About Protiviti’s Financial Services Industry Practice

-Disruptive technologies, evolving customer loyalty and pressure to enhance economic returns define just some of the challenges financial services organizations need to overcome by innovating and managing risks in order to succeed over the next decade.
-The dynamic regulatory landscape and increased emphasis on cost reduction only adds to the complexity of financial services organizations achieving profitable growth.
+Disruptive technologies, evolving customer loyalty and pressure to enhance economic returns define just some of the challenges financial services organisations need to overcome by innovating and managing risks in order to succeed over the next decade.
+The dynamic regulatory landscape and increased emphasis on cost reduction only adds to the complexity of financial services organisations achieving profitable growth.